-Level II Prerequisites: INP 150 minimum grade of "C" or basic knowledge of HTML
+Level II Prerequisites: INP 150 minimum grade "C" or basic HTML knowledge

 This course is intended for students who have a knowledge of problem solving techniques as applied to programming languages and a basic knowledge of HTML.
 Topics covered include creating HTML forms, Common Gateway Interface (CGI), programming using Perl (process data from the form), basic JavaScript for verifying form data, and the setup of a simple Web server.